Take the Breathing Questionnaire if you have't already done so

 - OK - you don't appear to have any serious breathing issues, but you would benefit from taking the course with the aim of improving your breath hold time to 40 seconds or more and bringing your Nijmegen score down to 15 or less.
 This will improve your immune response and help prevent you catching colds, flu, etc.

 - Poor - it is essential that you get the approval and buy-in from your doctor before starting the program.
 If you are under medical care for asthma, emphysema, COPD or any other cardiovascular issue you should seriously consider working with a qualified Buteyko trainer on a one-to-one basis.
+You can find a qualified trainer in your country or area on the Buteyko Clinic International website, or you can book a 30-minute Zoom consultation with us to discuss your situation.

 - Achy muscles and joints